arayofcode/CodeSyncHub/STYLE_GUIDE.md

-# Style Guide for LeetCode-Sync
+# Style Guide for CodeSyncHub

 ## Overview
-This document outlines coding conventions and best practices to maintain consistency, readability, and quality in the LeetCode-Sync project.
+This document outlines coding conventions and best practices to maintain consistency, readability, and quality in the CodeSyncHub project.

 ## Coding Conventions